openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_reference_term_type.md

     *names* | `String` | Name for the concept reference term *description* | `String` | A concept datatype prescribes the structured format by which you desire the data to be represented.
 In simple terms, the datatype defines the type of data that the concept is intended to collect
     *code* | `String` | Represents a name from a standard medical code (required) *conceptSource* | `target_concept_source_UUID` | A concept can have any number of mappings to any number of other vocabularies.
-Other vocabularies are called "concept sources" in OpenMRS (ie. LOINC, SNOMED, ICD-9, ICD10, RxNORM, etc), but the concept source can also be a custom (ie. org.openmrs.module.mdrtb, PIH, AMPATH, MVP, etc.).
+Other vocabularies are called "concept sources" in OpenMRS (i.e., LOINC, SNOMED, ICD-9, ICD10, RxNORM, etc.), but the concept source can also be a custom (i.e., org.openmrs.module.mdrtb, PIH, AMPATH, MVP, etc.).
 Every concept can define a string for its mapping in any "concept source" defined in the database (required)
     *version* | `String` | A method to keep track of the number of updates applied to a specific concept reference term type

     ```console